|

 Tamarind is used mainly to improve digestion but the mechanism whereby it achieves this power seems to imply that tamarind is anti-inflammatory and detoxifying, being used for such serious poisoning as that caused by ingesting datura.
 It restores sensation in certain kinds of paralysis.
 It is also used for gingivitis as well as to promote excretion of fluoride.

-For pdf on Tamarind, click here.
+For more information on Tamarind, click here.

 Alcohol: 24-26%